gravmatt/js-notify/README.md

   });
 ```

-You just have to set a title to make it work.

-The json object as the second argument is optional or all it properties.
+The json object as the second argument is optional and all its properties.

 If the function runs for the first time, it asks the user for permissions.

-## Just Request Permissions
+## Request Permissions (optional)

 To request permissions without to call a new notification, execute the notify function without any parameters.